Intergalactyc/windprofiles-legacy/README.md

 This will be where I put my work for Fall 2024, especially that towards improving the poster for the November 2024 APS DFD meeting in SLC.

+This is kind of a mess at the moment, I need to clean stuff up.

 Required Python packages
 -----------------------
 numpy